 Annotations that can be created and exported from Pix4D Cloud are distances, areas (including their perimeters), and markers.
 Measurements rely on geolocation.
 The measurement unit, imperial or metric, is the one selected in the account settings.
 For more information: 215858503.
 Annotations created in the MAP view do not affect the 3D MODEL view and vice versa.
 It means annotations are not automatically transferred from one view to the other.

 Measurements and markers have the following characteristics depending on the output coordinate system, known or arbitrary, and whether the images are processed on the cloud servers or not.

-- Images uploaded via Pix4D Cloud web platform: Same as the images, which also applies to all resulting outputs.
+- Images uploaded via Pix4D Cloud: Annotations have the same vertical system as the images, which also applies to all resulting outputs.